Croatia women's national youth handball team

 The Croatia women's national youth handball team (Hrvatska ženska kadetska rukometna reprezentacija) is the U-17 women's national team of Croatia.
 It is governed by the Croatian Handball Federation (Hrvatski rukometni savez) and takes part in international handball competitions.
 Team's best results so far is silver medal at the 2025 European Championship, as well as 4th places at the European Championships in 2001 and 2023 and 7th place at the 2024 World Championship.

 Team finished 4th at the 2023 Four Nations Tournament in Paris.

+Team won bronze medal at the 2026 Open European Championship in Gothenburg, beating Swiss team in the bronze medal game (24-23), with Ema Gotal scoring 13 goals.